microsoft/playwright/docs/src/test-runners-csharp.md

 ### Customizing [Browser]/launch options

-[Browser]/launch options can be override either using a run settings file or by setting the run settings options directly via the
+[Browser]/launch options can be overridden either using a run settings file or by setting the run settings options directly via the
 CLI.
 See the following example:

 ```xml